Article updated 4.13.23

+Los Angeles offers a diverse and vibrant backdrop for corporate events, making it an ideal city to host such gatherings.
 Whether you’re looking for some quality time with your family or to entertain your coworkers a in a more lively setting, a private dining room might be the perfect venue for your event.
 Check out our top picks below for the best private dining rooms in the Los Angeles area.

 Gwen is the second restaurant from famed chef Curtis Stone, who partnered with his brother Luke Stone.
 Gwen boasts a European-style butcher shop in addition to the restaurant, which makes its way to the menu with rich starters and entrees (think: bone marrow, spaghetti alla chitarra, and duck fat potatoes).

 Gwen offers a more intimate Mezzanine Wine Room, which is still spacious enough for larger groups: room for 30 seated or 50 standing.
 A full buyout of the venue can accommodate 90 people sitting or 115 standing.
 Choose from a pre-fixe or customized seasonal menu for your guests, and either a wine pairing, a la carte beverages, or open bar.